alliance-genome/agr_pavi/pipeline/seq_retrieval/README.md

 and all reported errors must be fixed to enable merging each PR into `main`.
 If the `pipeline/seq_retrieval code checks` status check fails on a PR in github, click the details link and check which step failed, and investigate the step output for hints on what to fix.
-The python style checks are run in the `Check python style` step.
+The python style checks are run in the `Python style test` step.

 #### Unit testing
 [Pytest](https://pytest.org/) is being used for unit testing.